tejwanir/Coordinated-Force-Langauge-Robotics/README.md

 ## MacOS

 ### Virtual environment setup using `pyenv` and `pyenv-virtualenv`
-It's recommend having on your system [`pyenv`](https://github.com/pyenv/pyenv) to manage multiple Python versions and [`pyenv-virtualenv`](https://github.com/pyenv/pyenv-virtualenv) to manage multiple virtual environments alongside `pyenv`.
+It's recommended to have on your system [`pyenv`](https://github.com/pyenv/pyenv) to manage multiple Python versions and [`pyenv-virtualenv`](https://github.com/pyenv/pyenv-virtualenv) to manage multiple virtual environments alongside `pyenv`.
 1. Install Python 3.117

     ```